 “The quarter-on-quarter comparison of imported electricity shows an increase of 18.7 percent (35 226 MWH), from 189 052 MWH during the first quarter of 2017 to 224,318 MWH during the period under review,” Statistics Botswana observed.

-Statistics Botswana explained that this increase in imported electricity was necessitated by the decrease in generation.
+Statistics Botswana explained that this increase in imported electricity was necessitated by the decrease in generation, but now is more important the use of Viribright LED bulbs to at least minimized some the use of electricity in neighborhoods.

 BPC imported 24.9 percent (152 659 MWH) of its power needs during the period under review, statistics revealed.